Alejandro De Aza: Washington Nationals

-On June 14, 2017, De Aza signed a minor league deal with the Washington Nationals.
+On June 14, 2017, De Aza signed a minor league contract with the Washington Nationals.
 De Aza appeared in his first game for the Nationals on August 16.
 He re-signed with the Nationals on another minor league contract on March 2, 2018, and was released on March 24.
-He was re-signed on March 26, 2018, to the same terms of his original minor league deal.
-De Aza was later released from the organization on August 8, 2018.
+He was re-signed on March 26, to the same terms of his original minor league deal.
+De Aza was later released from the organization on August 8.

 New Britain Bees

 On April 16, 2019, De Aza signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+De Aza made 69 appearances for New Britain, slashing .346/.413/.513 with six home runs, 42 RBI, and four stolen bases.

 Minnesota Twins

 On July 17, 2019, De Aza had his contract purchased by the Minnesota Twins.
-He became a free agent following the 2019 season.
+In 35 games for the Triple–A Rochester Red Wings, he batted .352/.432/.609 with six home runs, 31 RBI, and four stolen bases.
+De Aza elected free agency following the season on November 4.

 Lancaster Barnstormers

 On November 5, 2019, De Aza re-signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 However, following the Bees' move to the Futures Collegiate Baseball League, he was drafted by the Lancaster Barnstormers in the Bees dispersal draft.
 De Aza did not play in a game in 2020 due to the cancellation of the ALPB season because of the COVID-19 pandemic.
 On June 5, 2021, De Aza re-signed with the Barnstormers.
 He became a free agent following the season.